-The national open access infrastructure consists of the information portal on open access (openaccess.si), the national portal with harvested metadata to full-texts (openscience.si) and repositories as well as other digital archives.
+The national open access infrastructure consists of the information portal on open access (openaccess.si), the national portal with harvested records (openscience.si) and repositories as well as other digital archives.

-Mr Peter Sterle from the Ministry of Education, Science and Sport acts as the National Point of Reference in accordance with the Commission Recommendation of 25 April 2018 on access to and preservation of scientific information.
+Mr Peter Sterle from the Ministry of Education, Science and Sport acts as the National Point of Reference according to the Commission Recommendation of 25 April 2018 on access to and preservation of scientific information.

 RDA Node Slovenia was established.

 The organisation of the Slovenian research environment is defined in the Research and Development Act.
 The Resolution on Research and Innovation Strategy of Slovenia 2011-2020 and the Research Infrastructure Roadmap 2011-2020 contain provisions on open access to publications and research data.

 Major funders of research are the Slovenian Research Agency and the Ministry of Education, Science and Sport.

 There are three public universities in Slovenia: the University of Ljubljana, the University of Maribor, and the University of Primorska.
 The largest among the private academic institutions is the University of Nova Gorica.

 The largest research institutes in Slovenia are Jožef Stefan Institute, Scientific Research Centre of the Slovenian Academy of Sciences and Arts, National Institute of Chemistry, Institute of Oncology, Agricultural Institute of Slovenia, and National Institute of Biology.